 Brexit has caused much uncertainty for organic farmers and growers, manufacturers and traders.
-With the UK now in a transitional period and trade negotiations ongoing, there are a number of things you need to know.

 As the UK’s leading food and farming charity we are here to reassure and support our licensees following our departure from the EU.

 This Brexit Hub contains lots of free information, checklists for your business and webinars to help you prepare for Brexit.

 This information is correct at the time of publishing (4th March 2021).
 Please ensure that you are checking the page regularly for current information.

 We are currently experiencing significant demand for certification services due to Brexit.
 Please be assured if you have emailed us we have your query and will aim to get back to you within 21 days

 Exporting and Trade Deal Scope - It has now become clear that the scope of the EU-UK trade agreement covers products which are grown/produced or processed in the UK only.
 Retail labelled products imported into GB and materials/products which are imported and simply packed and/or labelled in GB are not covered by the deal.
 There are additional requirements to enable export to the EU/NI of these products.
 You'll find guidance on trading out-of-scope product on our Export Resources page.

 Importing and Trade Deal Scope- Goods imported into the EU from other third countries and not further processed are outside the scope of the EU-UK agreement and cannot be re-exported to GB.
 Although GB Certificates of Inspection (COI) will not be required for imports from the EU until 1st July this year, it is still not clear how EU exporters will satisfy UK requirements.